message/iata/KR.md

 5. Suspension of visa exemptions for passengers with a Hong Kong (SAR China) passport.
 6. Suspension of visa exemptions for passengers with a Macao (SAR China) passport.
 7. Passengers could be subject to quarantine for 14 days.
+- This does not apply to passengers arriving from a country other than Angola, Bangladesh, Brazil, Chile, Indonesia, Kazakhstan, Kyrgyzstan, Malawi, Mozambique, Myanmar, Namibia, Pakistan, Peru, Philippines, South Africa, Suriname, Trinidad and Tobago or Uzbekistan with:
+- a COVID-19 vaccination certificate showing that they received the vaccine in Korea (Rep.) at least 2 weeks before arrival; or
+- a Quarantine Exemption Certificate.
-- This does not apply to passengers arriving from a country other than Angola, Bangladesh, Botswana, Brazil, Chile, Eswatini, Ghana, Haiti, India, Indonesia, Japan, Jordan, Kazakhstan, Kuwait, Kyrgyzstan, Lebanon, Malawi, Mozambique, Myanmar, Namibia, Oman, Pakistan, Peru, Philippines, South Africa, Nepal, Russian Fed., Tajikistan, Tanzania, Trinidad and Tobago, Turkey, Viet Nam, Suriname, United Arab Emirates, Uzbekistan or Zimbabwe with:
+- until 30 September 2021, this does not apply to passengers arriving from a country other than Botswana, Eswatini, Ghana, Haiti, India, Japan, Jordan, Kuwait, Lebanon, Nepal, Oman, Russian Fed., Tajikistan, Tanzania, Turkey, United Arab Emirates, Viet Nam or Zimbabwe with:
+- a COVID-19 vaccination certificate showing that they received the vaccine in Korea (Rep.) at least 2 weeks before arrival; or
+- a Quarantine Exemption Certificate.
+- effective 1 October 2021, this does not apply to passengers arriving from a country other than Djibouti or Zambia with:
 - a COVID-19 vaccination certificate showing that they received the vaccine in Korea (Rep.) at least 2 weeks before arrival; or
 - a Quarantine Exemption Certificate.
 8. Passengers must install the 'self-quarantine safety protection mobile app' found at <a href="https://tinyurl.com/m9fcz6dc">https://tinyurl.com/m9fcz6dc</a>